 Sarah Singh joined Accountability Counsel in 2011.
-As Global Communities Director, Sarah leads our cases around the world where we partner with local groups to support community-led strategies seeking accountability.
+As Communities Co-Director, Sarah leads our cases around the world where we partner with local groups to support community-led strategies seeking accountability.
 She has led our cases in Colombia, Haiti, Liberia, Mongolia, Russia, and West Virginia, among others.

 Sarah is a graduate of UC Berkeley Law (Boalt Hall).
 Following law school, she was a judicial clerk for the Honorable Marsha S. Berzon of the U.S. Court of Appeals for the Ninth Circuit.

 At Boalt, Sarah was an active member of the human rights community, representing victims of paramilitary human rights abuses in Colombia through the International Human Rights Law Clinic and asylum seekers through the California Asylum Representation Clinic and the Iraqi Refugee Assistance Project.
 Sarah also researched issues regarding women in armed conflict under the Convention on the Elimination of All Forms of Discrimination Against Women and was a member of the Boalt Hall Committee for Human Rights.

 Outside school, she sought out opportunities to work on issues of corporate accountability, including working on behalf of communities impacted by oil extraction in Ecuador and Nigeria and as a Law Fellow at Accountability Counsel.